CUNY School of Professional Studies

-The CUNY School of Professional Studies (CUNY SPS) is a public university and is part of the City University of New York (CUNY).
+The CUNY School of Professional Studies (CUNY SPS) is a four-year college and part of the CUNY Graduate Center within the City University of New York (CUNY) system.

 History

 In June of 2003, Neil Kleiman, then-director of the Center for an Urban Future, addressed the Board of Trustees of the City University of New York detailing the need for creating the CUNY School of Professional Studies (CUNY SPS).

 In 2013, CUNY SPS opened its principal campus in midtown Manhattan, at the former site of the Gimbels department store.